Rajeshvce/Testing/audio.md

 ## Query the Video and Audio devices

 * A screen similar to the one shown below will appear on the display.
-* Click on the highlighted link to query the video and audio devices form the browser
+* Click on the highlighted link, similar to the one shown in the image, to query the video and audio devices from the browser

 <img width="576" alt="query" src="https://github.com/Rajeshvce/Testing/assets/94607772/7de74c08-16ab-4632-bd01-19806ab94df7">

-* Then you will get a screen like below
+* Afterwards, a new tab resembling the one displayed below will open on the screen.
-* In this screen, one can be able to select the different video devices and audio devices
+* Within this tab, one can view the various audio and video devices available on the board.
-* One can see the preview of the cameras selected on the video source section
+* The selected camera from the **video source** dropdown will provide a preview on the screen.

 <img width="623" alt="image" src="https://github.com/Rajeshvce/Testing/assets/94607772/07ddcadf-b60a-4609-b6df-3e9fedb4daab">

 ## Camera Testing

-* On the display a screen like below will be displayed
+* A screen similar to the one shown below will appear on the display.
-* Click on the highlighted link in the image to test the camera in browser
+* Click on the highlighted link, similar to the one shown in the image, to test the camera streaming in browser

 <img width="709" alt="camera" src="https://github.com/Rajeshvce/Testing/assets/94607772/2b7079b5-660f-4e25-9923-e58684cd8a96">

-* Then you will get a screen like below
+* Afterwards, a new tab resembling the one displayed below will open on the screen.
-* In this screen click the button ** open camera** and give the access to camera
+* Within this tab, click the button **open camera** and give the access to camera
-* Then you will be able to see the preview of camera on the display
+* Then a preview of the camera will be displayed on the screen

 <img width="373" alt="image" src="https://github.com/Rajeshvce/Testing/assets/94607772/63b3d16d-2ddc-467b-8c4b-5a8df4be7e8c">

 ## Choosing different camera resolutions

-* On the display a screen like below will be displayed
+* A screen similar to the one shown below will appear on the display.
-* Click on the highlighted link in the image to check the different camera resolutions
+* Click on the highlighted link, similar to the one shown in the image, to check the different camera resolutions

 <img width="730" alt="resolution" src="https://github.com/Rajeshvce/Testing/assets/94607772/3736d34c-92fc-40c5-9b8e-4cc65ae5641f">

-* Then you will get a screen like below
+* Afterwards, a new tab resembling the one displayed below will open on the screen.
-* In this screen one can select the QVGA, VGA, HD, Full HD resolutions for the cameras
+* Within this tab, one can select for various camera resolutions—such as QVGA, VGA, HD, and Full HD and preview them accordingly.
-* and preview it

 <img width="663" alt="image" src="https://github.com/Rajeshvce/Testing/assets/94607772/bb34bd24-dddb-4c00-a10d-99be8954a899">

 ## Taking the snapshot from the browser

-* On the display a screen like below will be displayed
+* A screen similar to the one shown below will appear on the display.
-* Click on the highlighted link in the image to take a snapshot from the camera
+* Click on the highlighted link, similar to the one shown in the image, to take a snapshot from the camera

 <img width="495" alt="image" src="https://github.com/Rajeshvce/Testing/assets/94607772/fdc881a2-82b2-4d61-ab69-f1569cf65100">

-* Then you will get a screen like below
+* Afterwards,a new tab resembling the one displayed below will open on the screen.
-* One can take a snapshot by clicking the **Take snapshot** button there
+* Within this tab, One can take a snapshot by clicking the **Take snapshot** button there

 <img width="271" alt="image" src="https://github.com/Rajeshvce/Testing/assets/94607772/3667614c-ba0c-462b-9399-e9f3dbaaeb3f">

 ## Testing Audio output

-* On the display a screen like below will be displayed
+* A screen similar to the one shown below will appear on the display.
-* Click on the highlighted link in the image to test the audio output from the browser
+* Click on the highlighted link, similar to the one shown in the image, to test the audio output from the browser

 <img width="394" alt="image" src="https://github.com/Rajeshvce/Testing/assets/94607772/dba596a6-7e0d-4be4-ad00-18607fe516f9">

-* Then you will get a screen like below
+* Afterwards, new tab resembling the one displayed below will open on the screen.
-* One can play the second video and listen to the audio in speakers
+* Within this tab, users can play the second video and listen to the audio through the speakers.

 <img width="587" alt="image" src="https://github.com/Rajeshvce/Testing/assets/94607772/52470fee-0dc8-4ead-b4f4-969cb65cf3f2">